IurmanJ/6man-carry-identifier/draft-iurman-6man-generic-id.md

 --- abstract

-Some recent use cases seem to have a need for carrying IDs within packets.
-Two examples are *I-D.draft-ietf-6man-enhanced-vpn-vtn-id* and *I-D.draft-li-6man-topology-id*.
-While they might perfectly make sense on their own, each document requires IANA to allocate a new code point for a new option, which could quickly exhaust the allocation space if similar designs are proposed in the future.
-As an example, one might need an 8-bit ID, while another one might need a 24-bit, 32-bit, or 64-bit ID.
+Some recent use cases have a need for carrying an identifier in IPv6 packets.
+While those drafts might perfectly make sense on their own, each document requires IANA to allocate a new code point for a new option, and so for very similar situations, which could quickly exhaust the allocation space if similar designs are proposed in the future.
+As an example, one might need an 8-bit ID, while another one might need a 32-bit, 64-bit or 128-bit ID.
 Or, even worse, one might need a 32-bit ID in a specific context, while someone else might also need a 32-bit ID in another context.
 Therefore, allocating a new code point for each similar option is probably not the way to go.

 --- middle

 # Introduction

-Some recent use cases seem to have a need for carrying IDs within packets.
+Some recent use cases have a need for carrying an identifier in IPv6 packets.
 Two examples are {{?I-D.draft-ietf-6man-enhanced-vpn-vtn-id}} and
 {{?I-D.draft-li-6man-topology-id}}.
-While they might perfectly make sense on their own, each document requires IANA to allocate a new code point for a new option, which could quickly exhaust the allocation space if similar designs are proposed in the future.
-As an example, one might need an 8-bit ID, while another one might need a 24-bit, 32-bit, or 64-bit ID.
+While those drafts might perfectly make sense on their own, each document requires IANA to allocate a new code point for a new option, and so for very similar situations, which could quickly exhaust the allocation space if similar designs are proposed in the future.
+As an example, one might need an 8-bit ID, while another one might need a 32-bit, 64-bit or 128-bit ID.
 Or, even worse, one might need a 32-bit ID in a specific context, while someone else might also need a 32-bit ID in another context.
 Therefore, allocating a new code point for each similar option is probably not the way to go.

-This document proposes a solution to carry IDs generically to avoid the problem mentioned previously.
-Two new Hop-by-Hop and Destination options are defined, called "Generic ID Option" and "Generic Context-ID Option".
-Both are defined and explained in this document.
+This document proposes two different solutions to carry an identifier in IPv6 packets, in order to avoid the aforementioned issue.
+Each solution defines a new option in the Destination Options and Hop-by-Hop Options sub-registry.
+Both are explained in this document.